foutoucour/les-paul-classics/docs/blog/posts/2007-les-paul-classic-antique.md

 ### Guitar Of The Week 19 - Les Paul Classic Antique - Zebra

 The week 19 offers a unique [Zebrawood](https://www.wood-database.com/zebrawood/) top without binding.
-This unique wood is known for its striking appearance and gives a rough and wild look to the guitar.
+This unique wood is known for its striking appearance and gives the guitar a rough and wild look.
-Mind that the tops have different waves and lines and can differ a lot from one guitar to another.
+Mind that the tops have different waves and lines and can differ significantly from one guitar to another.
 It can be hard to evaluate the quality of the wood from a picture.
 The finish is a natural satin.